ojizero/portal/README.md

 - [ ] Get `onError: resolve` to work
 - [ ] Support simplified form for validation
 - [ ] Finalize behvaiour of genreator method functions
-  - [ ] What to do with their arguments (ambiguity of options/payload/querystring in args)
+  - [x] What to do with their arguments (ambiguity of options/payload/querystring in args)
-  - [ ] Support optional path arguments ?
+  - [ ] Document internal method factory behvaiour
 - [ ] ...

 ## License